Nevoss/form-wrapper-js/README.md

 </script>
 ```

-**Validating the form**
+###Validating the form

-every value can get some validation rules, that by default will validate before submission, of course you can customize it and validate on input or on blur (see the ``form.$options` section).
+every value can get some validation rules that by default will be validate before submission, of course you can customize it and validate on input or on blur (again, more information below).
 ```vue
 <script>
   // ... imports (Form, axios, etc...)